maralorn/nix-output-monitor/README.md

 Pipe your nix-build output through the nix-output-monitor (aka nom) to get additional information while building.

-While your build runs nom will draw something like this at the bottom of your build log:
+While your build runs, nom will draw something like this at the bottom of your build log:

 ![](example-screenshot.png)